Parables Home

 alcohol and carbon dioxide.
 A grayish-yellow preparation obtained chiefly

-from fermented beer, used as a fermenting agent, to raise bread dough, and
+from fermented beer, used as a fermenting agent, to raise (through bubbles

 In Jesus' day you